British Rail Mark 4: History and construction

-Many of these innovations came courtesy of the abandoned Advanced Passenger Train, upon which the Mark 4 was heavily based.
+Many of these innovations came from the abandoned Advanced Passenger Train, upon which the Mark 4 was heavily based.
 This influence was most obvious with the profiled sides, intended to allow the retrofitting of tilt-equipped bogies derived from the APT.
 This would have allowed up to 6° of tilt; modified coaches would have been designated Mark 4 T, but this plan was abandoned in January 1986.
-The business case for the Mark 4 anticipated them also being operated on the West Coast Main Line as a follow-on order after the East Coast Main Line electrification, but after the failure of the InterCity 250 project to gain Treasury support, British Rail ordered a small number of Class 90 locomotives to supplement existing locomotives on the West Coast Main Line.
+The business case for the Mark 4 also anticipated their operation on the West Coast Main Line as a follow-on order after the East Coast Main Line electrification, but after the failure of the InterCity 250 project to gain Treasury support, British Rail ordered a small number of Class 90 locomotives to supplement existing locomotives on the West Coast Main Line.

 The Mark 4 has gained widespread praise for its exceptional crashworthiness, something that was proven in the Hatfield and Selby crashes, where experts identified the integral construction of the vehicles as being a key factor in restricting the death toll.

 The Class 158 and Class 159 diesel multiple units, although superficially similar, are not based on the Mark 4 bodyshell; the Mark 4 is derived from the Class 156.

 The Iarnród Éireann Mark 4 push-pull carriages, introduced on the Irish railway system in mid-2006, are of a different design; they were manufactured by the Spanish manufacturer CAF.

 The Mark 4 was the first British Rail vehicle not to use Rail Alphabet typeface for interior signage and operating notices.

 Via Rail Canada's Renaissance fleet of inter-city and sleeper coaches are derived from British Rail's Mark 4.
 They were built for the abortive Nightstar services to Europe and were adapted by Bombardier Transportation to meet Canadian requirements.